top of page

 Hey y’all,

-And listen… I get it.
-When things get heated, your body and brain go into survival mode.
-You either want to fight, freeze, or flee.
-And if you’ve ever shut down mid-argument, it wasn’t because you didn’t care.
-It was just because you cared too much and didn’t feel safe enough to keep going.
+And listen, I get it.
+When disagreements arise, your body often goes into survival mode.
+You may feel the urge to fight, freeze, or flee.
+If you’ve ever shut down mid-argument, it wasn’t because you didn’t care.
+It was simply because you cared too much and didn’t feel safe enough to voice your feelings.

-So today, we’re talking about how to calm down during a disagreement without shutting down or blowing up.
-Yes, it’s possible.
-And no, you don’t have to be a Zen master to do it.
+Today, we’re focusing on how to calm down during a disagreement without shutting down or blowing up.
+Yes, it’s possible!
+And no, you don’t have to be a Zen master to achieve this.

 Here’s what to try instead: